 Data from household surveys, ground surveys, maps and GIS and from remote sensing (satellite imagery) is being combined to obtain information on:

 - population: totals, number of people living in rural / urban areas, behaviour (night time and day time)

 - building types and value of the building: based on information of roofs, walls and floors of household surveys

 - building density and building types: satellite imagery, maps, ground surveys

-GED4GEM is a 3-year project that is carried out by a variety of leading institutions from around the globe working together to define best practices and homogenise data for all countries in the world.
-Project partners are the University Pavia (lead), UN-HABITAT, CIESIN, Joint Research Centre and ImageCat inc. Geoscience Australia, Eucentre and USGS are advising partners.
+GED4GEM is a 3-year project that was carried out by a variety of leading institutions from around the globe working together to define best practices and homogenise data for all countries in the world.
+Project partners were the University Pavia (lead), UN-HABITAT, CIESIN, Joint Research Centre and ImageCat inc. Geoscience Australia, Eucentre and USGS are advising partners.

 How can I use it?

-The database will become available to all as part of the OpenQuake platform towards the end of 2014.
-You will be able to visualize the data in a GIS-environment, you will be able to download subsets of the dataset that you need for your work or analysis.
-In case you would like access to the full database you can contact us to explore options to collaborate.
+The database is now available to all as part of the OpenQuake platform.
+You are able to visualize the data in a GIS-environment and to download subsets of the dataset that you need for your work or analysis.